aantron/ocaml.org/data/planet/bap/implementing-the-powerpc-backend-for-bap---part-0.md

 the status registers and other side effects, that are usually of no interest to compiler developers.</p>

-<p>In BAP we actually do not use the &ldquo;backend&rdquo; word, when we referring a
+<p>In BAP we actually do not use the “backend” word, when we referring a
 piece of code, that implements the support for a particular instruction set.
-We use the word &ldquo;lifter&rdquo;, since we are lifting assembly instructions into the intermediate representation.
+We use the word “lifter”, since we are lifting assembly instructions into the intermediate representation.
 So, from now on we will use term lifter.
 Basically, a lifter is a function, that takes the assembly instruction and returns a list of BIL